What Is a Situationship and Why It Can Be Confusing

 Are Situationships Always Bad?

-Not always.
-For some, a situationship may offer comfort, connection, or even healing after a tough breakup.
-It can also work for people who don’t want a serious relationship at the moment.
-But problems arise when one person wants clarity or commitment while the other avoids it.
-Without communication, It’s easy to get hurt or waste time hoping it will turn into a real relationship when it might never happen.
+Not all the time.
+For some people, a situationship can be a source of comfort, friendship, or even help them heal after a bad breakup.
+It can also work for people who aren’t ready to make a major commitment.
+However, issues can arise when one person wants an example or commitment and the other person doesn’t.
+It’s easy to get wounded or waste time expecting a relationship to become real when it might never happen if you don’t talk to one other.

 How to Tell If You’re in a Situationship